 Safeguarding coastal communities from natural disasters

-Alison is presently leading the EPSRC-funded STORMLAMP project, a collaboration with UCL and Exeter, examining wave loading on exposed rock lighthouses, and their subsequent structural response.
+Alison led the EPSRC-funded STORMLAMP project, a collaboration with UCL and Exeter, examining wave loading on exposed rock lighthouses, and their subsequent structural response.
 However, her interests in extreme waves also extend to the effects of tsunamis on coastal regions.

 She has played a vital role in a number of collaborative initiatives with the UK Earthquake Engineering Field Investigation Team, aimed at uncovering the precise reasons for the severity of destruction.
 Following the Japanese tsunami she has produced research findings on comparative design codes for coastal structures, and featured in a National Geographic film about the disaster.

 She is currently leading the NERC-funded project C-FLOOD, investigating compound flooding due to cyclones within the northern and eastern provinces of Sri Lanka with partners at UEL and in-country.

 Her work has also led to the verification of a design wave, representative of extreme waves in the coastal zone that will inform extreme wave run up and overtopping of structures, both at home and abroad.